blockchainsllc/in3-docs/docs/api-c.md

 sends a request and returns a context used to access the result or errors.

-This context *MUST* be freed with free_ctx(ctx) after usage to release the resources.
+This context *MUST* be freed with ctx_free(ctx) after usage to release the resources.

 arguments:
 ```eval_rst